balbasty/parschema/README.md

 becoming increasingly favored for writing things like configuration files or protocols.

-YAML schemas are YAML files that specify the layout of othe YAML files.
+YAML schemas are YAML files that specify the layout of other YAML files.

 Our design means that one may provide arguments in the form of a YAML config file _or_ as command-line arguments.

-## Yet a nother argument parser?
+## Yet another argument parser?

 Yes!
 There are so many argument parsers that the name I first wanted to use (_Yet Another Argument Parser_) is